20 years ago, the U.S. warned of Iraq's alleged 'weapons of mass destruction' - NewsBreak

 Northern Syria has endured years of war.
 Now, an earthquake has added to the despair

 Much of the destruction and death from Monday's 7.8-magnitude earthquake in Turkey lies across the border in northern Syria, a region already ravaged by more than a decade of civil war and the myriad crises that have flowed from it.
-Syrian officials have already reported at least 656 people dead...
+Syrian officials have already reported at least 650 people dead,...

-BEIRUT — A powerful earthquake hit southern Turkey near the Syrian border early Monday, followed by aftershocks, and was felt in Syria and as far as Lebanon, Cyprus, Iraq and Egypt.
-At least 100 were initially reported dead from the quake, The Associated Press reported, adding that the number...
+BEIRUT — Hundreds are reported dead after a powerful earthquake hit southern Turkey near the Syrian border early Monday, followed by aftershocks, and was felt in Syria and as far as Lebanon, Cyprus, Iraq and Egypt.
+At least 641 were reported dead and hundreds more injured from the quake,...

-More than 2,500 people have died after earthquakes hammer Turkey and Syria

-A powerful earthquake rocked southeastern Turkey and northern Syria early Monday, killing more than 2,500 people and injuring thousands more.
-The 7.8 magnitude quake hit at 4:17 a.m. local time in Turkey's Gaziantep province, the U.S. Geological Survey says.
-Hundreds of families are still trapped, according to rescue workers.
-Turkey's...

 Pelosi says this is the real reason GOP members were heckling Biden